 Supreme Court Rejects NOM’s Maine Lawsuit, Clears Way for State Ethics Sanctions

-October 1, 2012 by Darrin Hurwitz, Assistant General Counsel
+October 1, 2012 by Darrin Hurwitz, Deputy General Counsel

 This morning, the Supreme Court again declined to review NOM’s challenge to Maine’s campaign finance laws, dealing yet another legal setback to an organization that has grown accustomed to them in its multi-year crusade to operate secretly and evade donor disclosure.